Tech0ne/vpn-connect/README.md

 - Is that legal ?

-`IDK, if freeopenvpn want me to remove my repo, I'll do it, but for now it is.`
+`IDK, but I don't think it is illegal`

 - Why is that a fat ugly script ?